spatha0011/spatha_vsd-hdp/Day19/README.md

 ### 5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow

-Commands to be added to config.tcl to include our custom cell in the openlane flow
+Commands to be added to config.tcl to include our custom cell in the openlane flow:

 ```shell
 set ::env(LIB_SYNTH) "$::env(OPENLANE_ROOT)/designs/picorv32a/src/sky130_fd_sc_hd__typical.lib"